curry-packages/fl-parser/README.md

 This paper contains a detailed description of the idea and usage of these parser combinators.

-The `examples` directory contains some examples for using these combinators for parsing.
+The `examples` directory contains examples for using these combinators for parsing.

+* `Palindrome.curry`:
+  a parser for palindromes over the alphabet 'a' and 'b' showing also the possibility to generate correct sentences with functional logic parsers
+* `ExprParser.curry`: a parser for arithmetic expressions over natural numbers

 --------------------------------------------------------------------------